glouppe/talk-kva-2025/talk.md

 ???

-To illustrate this, here is an example of sampling trajectories from noisy, incomplete and coarse-grained observations.
+To illustrate this, here is an example of a data assimilation toy problem, where we want to reconstruct trajectories of a 2D turbulent fluid flow from noisy, incomplete and coarse-grained observations.

-- The top row shows some ground truth trajectory of 2d Kolmogorov flow of a fluid.
+- The top row shows some ground truth trajectory of  the fluid.
 - The 2nd row shows noisy, incomplete and coarse-grained observations of this trajectory.

 Given these few observations, our goal is to estimate the posterior distribution of plausible trajectories that are consistent with these observations.